allpaca/V8Harvest/V8Harvest_2017.md

 }

 function TestDontSelfHealWithDeoptedCode(run_unoptimized, ClosureFactory) {
+  // Create some function closures which don't have
+  // optimized code.
   var unoptimized_closure = ClosureFactory();
   if (run_unoptimized) {
     unoptimized_closure();
   }

+  // Run and optimize the code (do this in a separate function
+  // so that the closure doesn't leak in a dead register).
   (() => {
     var optimized_closure = ClosureFactory();

-    optimized_closure.call(undefined);
+    // Use .call to avoid the CallIC retaining the JSFunction in the
+    // feedback vector via a weak map, which would mean it wouldn't be
+    // collected in the minor gc below. optimized_closure.call(undefined);
     %OptimizeFunctionOnNextCall(optimized_closure);
     optimized_closure.call(undefined);
   })();

+  // Optimize a dummy function, just so it gets linked into the
+  // Contexts optimized_functions list head, which is in the old
+  // space, and the link from to the optimized_closure's JSFunction
+  // moves to the inline link in dummy's JSFunction in the new space,
+  // otherwise optimized_closure's JSFunction will be retained by the
+  // old->new remember set.
   (() => {
     var dummy = function() { return 1; };
     %OptimizeFunctionOnNextCall(dummy);
     dummy();
   })();

-  gc(true);
+  // GC the optimized closure with a minor GC - the optimized
+  // code will remain in the feedback vector. gc(true);

+  // Trigger deoptimization by changing the prototype of Data.
+This
+  // will mark the code for deopt, but since no live JSFunction has
+  // optimized code, we won't clear the feedback vector.
   TriggerDeopt();

-  unoptimized_closure();
+  // Call pre-existing functions, these will try to self-heal with the
+  // optimized code in the feedback vector op, but should bail-out
+  // since the code is marked for deoptimization. unoptimized_closure();
 }

 TestDontSelfHealWithDeoptedCode(false,
         () => { return () => { return new Data() }});